olivernn/lunr-site/source/guides/getting_started.html.md

 }]
 ```

 We will use the above array of documents to build our index.
-We want to search the `text` field, and the `name` field will be our id.
-Lets define our index and add these documents to it.
+We want to search the `text` field, and the `name` field will be our identifier.
+Let's define our index and add these documents to it.

 ```javascript
 var idx = lunr(function () {